 3) Diminishes trust in your business

 If a consumer gets lost or can’t contact your business then they aren’t likely to trust you.
-Innacurate information will lead to unhappy customers who don’t trust your business anymore.
+Inaccurate information will lead to unhappy customers who don’t trust your business anymore.

 If a customer visits your business during a time listed that you’re open yet you’re closed, that’s a bad experience.
 That customer who took their time to go to your location isn’t likely to come back if they’re not even sure when you’re really open.